About

 TPF Executive Board Secretary

-Ms. Starks is a graduating senior English major at Dillard University and one of the 2022 winners of The Perry ‘Second Chances’ Scholarship.
+Ms. Starks is a graduate of Dillard University and one of the 2022 winners of The Perry ‘Second Chances’ Scholarship.
 She is the resilient daughter of an incarcerated woman who is passionate about helping other families impacted by incarceration and poverty.
 By nature, she is a leader who aims to inspire and transform the lives of youth and women through her teachings, writings, and personal experiences.
 Nailah has a soft heart for women, mothers, and children and dedicates her time to serve in whatever space she can as often as she can.

 Founded in memory of late U.S. Army Master Sergeant Thurman Perry Jr., The Thurman Perry foundation was created by his daughter, Gabrielle Perry, MPH, to support women and girls impacted by incarceration.
 We are a 501c(3) nonprofit organization.
 EIN 86-2519876.